 If you have any questions about shape in photography composition, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to use shape in photography composition, share that too.
+Also, I love good news, so if my photography tips have helped you to understand how to use shape in photography composition, share that too.